arielziqirullah/golang-skeleton/README.md

 ## About <a name = "about"></a>

 Golang Rest API sample with MySQL integration using Framework Gin and Gorm.
+This is only a sample base project, not yet production ready, development is still ongoing.

 ## Getting Started <a name = "getting_started"></a>

 ### Running

-First step need to copy .env.exmplae into .env file to create environment variable.
+First step need to copy .env.example into .env file to create environment variable.

 ```
 cp .env.example .env